 Tips for Running the Paris Marathon:

 Tip # 1: Heat Training; its a must, a major must.
 It is hot on marathon day, the sun was constantly shining down hard on us runners and always right in our face.
-Train in all kids of heat including high humidity.
+Train in all kinds of heat including high humidity.
+Remember the three (3) runners I saw on mile 7 who passed out due to head exhaustion?

-Tip # 2: Bring water with you; even though the marathon states there are plenty of aide of stations, there is no need to bring water.
-Bring water!!
+Tip # 2: Bring water!!
 I cannot stress this enough.
 They place their aide stations every 5k, combined with the heat, you don’t want to go 5k before grabbing water.

 Tip # 3: Bring salt with you; you’re gonna need the salt to help combat the heat and muscle cramps.
 I was taking two salt pills every 30 to 45 minutes, but with how spread out the aide stations were, that made it difficult as I was conserving my water.
 Bring plenty of salt with you.

 Tip # 4: Start in an early corral; you’re gonna need the early start.
 The time limit starts at 8am, so get into an early corral.
-It will also help you out because you should have plenty of time to finish, but you’ll start out in cool weather, and you won’t be in the high heat.
+It will also help you out because you should have plenty of time to finish, but you’ll start out in cool weather, and you won’t be in the high heat for the entire duration of your race.

 Tip # 5: Time, Time, Time; make sure you are comfortable with running, at the slowest, a 5:30:00 marathon time.
-That is the only way to finish with an official time, and enjoy the finish line festivities.
+This marathon is one of the toughest marathons in the world, and it is also the most beautiful in the world.
+Being good on your time will allow you to fulling enjoy the finish line festivities.

 Now that I know just how the Paris Marathon is, how they do their time limit, the course, the heat, etc. I know how to better prepare for it.
 I feel guilty for being stubborn, and putting my health in jeopardy in order to finish, but in the end I finished.
 I got to experience the Paris Marathon.
 The course is extremely beautiful and it is a challenging course, a difficult course.

 I’m so glad that I had the opportunity to run the Marathon de Paris.
 Yes, the marathon beat me, but that just leaves me determined to beat it.
+I have to redeem myself.
 I am not sure when I will run the Paris Marathon again, but i know I will be well prepared.